claudiney-tinoco/SAEVY-SWStar/README.md

 # SAEVY-SWStar

-The source code will be available shortly after the thesis’s embargo period.
+The source code will be available shortly after the thesis’s closed‑access period concludes.